smnorris/bcfishpass/scripts/model_habitat_lateral/README.md

 ## Usage

-    make
+If using a locally stored DEM file, set environment variable `DEM10M`:

+    export DEM10M=/path/to/my/dem.tif

-Optionally, to speed up processing, run in parallel by specifying the number of jobs:
+Run the scripts with `make`, optionally running processing in parallel by specifying the number of jobs:

-    make -j 8
+    make -j 7

 ## Output